Atlanta Dream: Joining the league

 On November 27, 2007, Atlanta named Marynell Meadors, a coach with extensive experience at the college level, the first head coach and general manager in franchise history.
 This was Meadors' second role as a coach/general manager in the WNBA following a stint with the Charlotte Sting.
-Afterwards, Meadors had served as a scouting director for the Miami Sol and had been an assistant coach under Richie Adubato and Tree Rollins for the Washington Mystics.
+Afterward, Meadors had served as a scouting director for the Miami Sol and had been an assistant coach under Richie Adubato and Tree Rollins for the Washington Mystics.
 Former NBA player Dennis Rodman volunteered his name as head coach for the Dream.
 Terwilliger declined, stating that he wanted someone with more coaching experience and he felt that the head coach should be a woman, as the WNBA was a women's league.

 On December 5, 2007, an online contest was announced for people to vote on the team name and team colors, while the final choice rested with owner Ron Terwilliger.
 The names offered as choices were "Dream", "Flight", "Surge" and "Sizzle".
 On January 23, 2008, the team name was announced as the Dream, inspired by the famous speech of Atlanta native Martin Luther King Jr., and the team colors were sky blue, red, and white.

-Atlanta held their expansion draft on February 6, 2008 when they selected one player from each of the 13 teams in the league.
-Atlanta traded Roneeka Hodges and their number four pick in the 2008 WNBA Draft to the Seattle Storm for Izi Castro Marques and Seattle's eighth pick in the 2008 WNBA Draft.
+Atlanta held its expansion draft on February 6, 2008, when it selected one player from each of the 13 teams in the league.
+Atlanta traded Roneeka Hodges and their number four pick in the 2008 WNBA draft to the Seattle Storm for Izi Castro Marques and Seattle's eighth pick in the 2008 WNBA Draft.
 Also, the Dream traded the 18th pick and LaToya Thomas to the Detroit Shock for Ivory Latta.

-From May 17, 2008, with a season opening loss against the Connecticut Sun to July 3, 2008, with a home loss against the Houston Comets, the Dream lost 17 consecutive games, setting the WNBA all-time record for both consecutive losses and losses from opening day.
+From May 17, 2008, with a season-opening loss against the Connecticut Sun to July 3, 2008, with a home loss against the Houston Comets, the Dream lost 17 consecutive games, setting the WNBA all-time record for both consecutive losses and losses from opening day.
 The 2006 Chicago Sky had previously lost 13 consecutive games, and the 2002 Detroit Shock had opened their season 0–13.
 On July 5, the Dream earned their first win in Atlanta 91–84 against the Chicago Sky, ending the losing streak.
 They later finished with a 4–30 record.